JakesMD/ExcelStepper/README.md

 #### Optimizing digitalWrite() by Eliminating Redundant Checks
 The Arduino `digitalWrite()` function includes several safety checks that ensure versatility but can slow down execution.
 By carefully removing certain checks that aren't essential for our specific application, we can improve performance.

-For instance, `digitalWrite()` checks if the pin is configured for PWM.
-Since we assume the user will not enable PWM on a motor control pin, we can bypass this check, speeding up the function.
+For instance, `digitalWrite()` includes a check to determine if the pin is configured for PWM.
+Since we assume the user will not enable PWM on a motor control pin, this check can be moved to the `begin()` function.
+By handling it once during initialization, we can safely bypass it in `digitalWrite()`, significantly improving the function's execution speed.

 Additionally, `digitalWrite()` repeatedly fetches the port and bit for the pin on each call.
-To streamline this, we can retrieve and store these values in a begin() function, reducing repetitive lookups and further optimizing execution speed.
+To streamline this, we can retrieve and store these values in the `begin()` function, reducing repetitive lookups and further optimizing execution speed.

 ## Contributions Welcome